DPDK/dpdk/doc/guides/prog_guide/hash_lib.rst

     not only the key, but also data which may be either a 8-byte integer or a pointer to external data (if data size is more than 8 bytes).

 *   Combination of the two options above: User can provide key, precomputed hash and data.

+*   Ability to not free the position of the entry in the hash upon calling delete.
+This is useful for multi-threaded scenarios where readers continue to use the position even after the entry is deleted.

 Also, the API contains a method to allow the user to look up entries in bursts, achieving higher performance than looking up individual entries, as the function prefetches next entries at the time it is operating